 - Flowering Quince (Chaenomeles sp.)

 - Salmonberry (Rubus spectabilis).
-A woody, pink-flowered bramble from
+A woody, pink-flowered bramble, with orange to red fruits, from

 - Snowberry (Symphoricarpus albus)